How to Remove Turmeric Stains From Clothing

 OPTION 1- Using Oxygen Bleach (OxiClean) for Turmeric Stain Removal

-Note: Unlike chlorine bleach, oxygen bleach is generally safe for most fabrics and colors, including dark clothing.
+Unlike chlorine bleach, oxygen bleach is generally safe for most washable fabrics and colors when used according to product directions.

 -